-When a new response comes through to Google Forms, Process Street can trigger a checklist.
-For example, in this article we’ll look at a zap that triggers a customer feedback checklist in Process Street when a customer fills out your form.
+When a new response comes through to Google Forms, a workflow is run in Process Street.
+For example, in this article we’ll look at a zap that triggers a customer feedback workflow run in Process Street when a customer fills out your form.

 - A small agency collects feedback from its customers

 - For each new response, the agency wants to consistently process the feedback (causes for concern, high priority, etc.).